elastos/Elastos/CR.Elastos-Privnet/README.md

 11. Verify that the API Misc works [Elastos.ORG.Misc.API](https://github.com/elastos/Elastos.ORG.API.Misc)

-    This service is running on port 8093
+    The service for mainchain is running on port 8093 and for DID sidechain is running on port 8094

     ```
     curl http://localhost:8093/api/1/ping